 Let me just start this section by saying this is not where you hike to the glacier, though it seems like it would be.

 Matanuska Glacier State Recreation Site is at milepost 101 on the Glenn Highway Scenic Byway.
 The site extends out 300 acres and offers glacier viewing starting right at the parking lot.

 You can not access the glacier from the recreation site, but it’s a great starting point for photos.

-This is also a great place to stop if you want to take in the beauty of the glacier, but are unable to hike it.
+You can see the Matanuska Glacier from the road at the Matanuska Glacier State Recreation Site.
+This makes it a great place to stop if you want to take in the beauty of the glacier, but are unable to hike it.

 The entrance to the Matanuska Glacier trekking area is just a bit further down the Glenn Highway if you’re heading east from Anchorage.